rayedchan/Connect-the-Dots/README.md

 * Dot placement will not be placed on the location of the mouse click if the user happens to re-size the browser.
 The users would have refresh the page if a specific window size is desired.

 ### Overview  ###
 This uses a brute force algorithm that generates all the possible graphs made from a given set of dots.
+Then uses the "Line Segment to Line Segment Intersection" algorithm to determine if the given graph has any intersections.

 1. Given N points, permute all the point-point (line segments) relations and all the possible cycle graphs that can be formulated.